 In the 2017 edition, revisions were made to the residential oil products consumption from the time period of 2010 to 2014 to take into account newly available data.
 This may result in a break in time series between 2009 and 2010 for LPG and kerosene.
 Revisions were made for crude oil production for the whole time series.

-Note sur le Secteur Pétrolier fin décembre 2021, Ministère de l'Economie et de la Relance de la République Gabonaise, Libreville.
+Note sur le Secteur Pétrolier, Ministère de l'Economie et de la Relance de la République Gabonaise, Libreville, various editions up to November 2022.